louis-lebreton/F1_ML/README.md

 </p>

 ### Project goal :
-The aim was to analyze, do clustering, dimension reduction and prediction from car and dog data.
+The aim was to forecast the winner of each race of the season in Formula 1.
 To do this, machine learning methods were used.

 ### Project steps :
 - Data analysis
+- Feature Engineering
-- ML model selection : Logistic regression, Quadratic discriminant analysis, Regression tree, Random forest
+- ML model : Regression tree, XGBoost
-- PCA (Principal component analysis)
-- K-Means
-- Hierarchical clustering
-- Multiple correspondence analysis
+- GridSearchCV
+- Optuna : automatic hyperparameter optimization

 ### Libraries used :
-sklearn, pandas, seaborn, FactoMineR
+optuna, xgboost, sklearn, pandas